 On 25 November, 2016, members of the CPM and Dr Kyselova met with Ukrainian and international mediation and dialogue experts for an interactive interview session (focus group) and a brainstorm session in preparation for the Expert Round Table II.
 Subject of the focus group discussion facilitated by Tatiana Kyselova were a series of open questions that came out of the Expert Round Table I in March 2016 and the field interviews carried out in Ukraine in summer 2016.

-At a second Expert Round Table taking place on 20 May 2017 in Kiev, a policy paper draft and tentative recommendations deriving from Dr Tatiana Kyselova’s research will be discussed with Ukrainian and international dialogue facilitation experts.
+At a second Expert Round Table on 20 May 2017 in Kiev, a policy paper draft and tentative recommendations deriving from Dr Tatiana Kyselova’s research were discussed with Ukrainian and international dialogue facilitation experts.

 The overall goal is to collect recommendations for tackling the found challenges, to identify questions for further research and to find answers that are of benefit for a context sensitive design of mediation and dialogue processes.